devopsdays/devopsdays-web/content/events/2023-dallas/speakers/topo-pal.md

 linktitle = "topo-pal"
 +++

-Dr. Tapabrata (Topo) Pal is a thought leader, and evangelist in the areas of DevSecOps, Continuous Delivery, Cloud Computing, Open Source Adoption and Digital Transformation.
-He is a hands-on developer and Open Source contributor.
-Topo has been leading and contributing to industry initiatives around automated governance in DevOps practices.
-Topo resides in Richmond, Virginia with his wife and two children.
+Tapabrata "Topo" Pal is a thought leader, keynote speaker, evangelist in the areas of DevSecOps, Continuous Delivery, Cloud Computing, Open Source Adoption and Digital Transformation.
+Topo is currently a Vice President of Architecture at Fidelity Investments.
+Prior to joining Fidelity, Topo spent 10 years at Capital One where he was a key player in the company’s DevOps and Cloud journey.
+Topo is a programming committee member of DevOps Enterprise Summit (US, EU).
+Topo is also a co-author of Investments Unlimited: A Novel About DevOps, Security, Audit Compliance, and Thriving in the Digital Age published by ITRevolution.